 - Citi Strata Premier® Card (Rates & Fees): Earn 60,000 bonus ThankYou® Points after spending $4,000 in the first 3 months of account opening, redeemable for $600 in gift cards or travel rewards at thankyou.com.

-- Citi Strata Elite℠ Card (Rates & Fees): For a limited time, earn 100,000 bonus Points after spending $6,000 in the first 3 months of account opening.
+- Citi Strata Elite℠ Card (Rates & Fees): Earn 75,000 bonus Points after spending $6,000 in the first 3 months of account opening.

 - Citi Prestige® Card: No longer available to new cardholders

-However, other Citi cards earn ThankYou Points that can't be transferred to all Citi ThankYou partners.
-However, you can combine points earned on these cards with the above cards to make earnings fully transferrable to partners:
+However, other Citi cards earn ThankYou Points that can't be transferred to the Citi ThankYou partners at full transfer ratios (e.g, 1:0.7 instead of 1:1).
+However, you can combine points earned on these cards with the above cards to make earnings fully transferrable to partners at full ratios:

 - Citi Double Cash® Card (Rates & Fees): Earn $200 cash back after you spend $1,500 on purchases in the first 6 months of account opening.
 This bonus offer will be fulfilled as 20,000 ThankYou® Points, which can be redeemed for $200 cash back.